haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

 ### 4.3.
 Inter-RBridge Link MTU Size
+  There are two reaons why it is important to known what size of frame each inter-RBridge link in the campus can support:
+  * RBridge RB1 must known the size of link state information messages it can generate that will be guaranteed to be forwardable across all inter-RBridge links in the campus.
+  * If traffic engineering tools knowwn which links support larger than minimally acceptable data packet size, paths can be computed that can support large data packets

 #### 4.3.1.
 Determining Campus-Wide TRILL IS-IS MTU Size
 #### 4.3.2.
 Testing Link MTU Size
 ### 4.4.
 TRILL-Hello Protocol